-Don’t have a Smart TV?
+Haven't invested in a smart TV?
 Don’t count yourself out of the Netflix scene.

-If you’re living in Australia then it’s no doubt you’ve heard of Netflix.
-But, it’s never as simple as just getting Netflix, you’ve got to choose a plan, make sure your broadband is fast enough to handle streaming video and buy a Smart TV.
+Over the past few years, streaming services like Stan and Netflix have slowly taken free-to-air's place in Australian living rooms.
+However, it’s never as simple as just getting Netflix – you’ve got to choose a plan, make sure your broadband is fast enough to handle streaming video and buy a smart TV compatible with popular streaming apps.
 Or do you?

-If you own either an Xbox (360 or One), Playstation (3 or 4), or Wii U, you’re already capable of streaming Netflix.
-Each of these consoles has an online store, similar to Apple’s App Store, where you can download games and applications, including Netflix Australia.
+If you own either an Xbox (360 or One), Playstation (3 or 4) or Wii U, you can already access Netflix.
+Each of these consoles has an online store where you can download games and applications, including Netflix Australia.

-If this little gem happened to fly under your radar when it released, then pay attention, because it could actually be of use to you now that Netflix has launched.
-Chromecast looks like any other USB dongle, except that it has a HDMI output rather than USB.
-If you do have Chromecast, simply plug it into the HDMI port in the back of your television and change your TV’s output to HDMI (taking note of the HDMI port you plugged the device into).
+Google's Chromecast is a cheap and easy way to stream content from a smartphone or tablet to a TV.
+To stream Netflix through Chromecast, simply plug it into the HDMI port in the back of your television and change your TV’s output to HDMI (taking note of the HDMI port you plugged the device into).

-The Apple TV is a nice, cheap (usually around $69 for 3rd generation) way to watch a variety of media from any old television with a HDMI port (most from the last 10 years).
+Like Google Chromecast, Apple TV is a relatively cheap (usually around $269 for 4th generation) way to watch a variety of media from any old television with an HDMI port (most from the last 10 years).
 If you do happen to own an Apple TV, check out our step-by-step guide to getting connected and setting up Netflix.

-The convenient thing about Apple TV is that you don’t have to jump too many hurdles to get set up, the Netflix app should be ready to launch straight from your homescreen, so long as your software is up to date.
+The convenient thing about Apple TV is that you don’t have to jump too many hurdles to get set up.
+So long as your Apple TV's firmware is up to date, the Netflix app should be ready to launch straight from your home screen.

-Though it may seem complicated, connecting your tablet or computer to your television can really be quite simple with a HDMI adapter.
-A range of adapters (pictured) are sold to convert micro USB (Android tablets), lightning (Apple iPad), and many other connections to HDMI (and if you’ve got a relatively new PC, there should already be a HDMI output somewhere on your computer.
+Though it may seem complicated, connecting your tablet or computer to your television can really be quite simple with an HDMI adapter.
+A range of adapters is sold to convert micro USB (Android tablets), lightning (Apple iPad), and many other connections to HDMI (and if you’ve got a relatively new PC, there should already be an HDMI output somewhere on your computer).